-The first thing you need to do is decide on your budget.
+First things first, you need to decide on your budget.
 Many would think that most camper trailers on the market are similar in price, but that is far from the mark.
 You can pick up a wonderful second-hand camper trailer for a few thousand dollars, or purchase absolute luxury at the top of most people’s camping budgets.

 But whatever you have available to spend, I am sure that you will find your own piece of camping heaven.